SinisterRj/InfidelK/README.md

 You can find an updated hall sensor module of klipper in klipper´s folder ot this github repo.
 Just download it and overwrite the original one at: `~/klipper/klippy/extras` on your klipper installation.

-This new module has new features as:
+This new module has new features:
-1) 3 point calibration
+1) 3 point calibration;
-2) multiple sensor
+2) multiple sensor.

 To configure your printer.cfg, you should give the sensor a name and define 3 points of calibration, like in the example bellow:
 ```